 - Projects

-- When a student opts into specifying their pronouns, they will be able to choose to share their pronouns with employers, other students, or both.
+- When a student opts into specifying their pronouns, they'll be able to choose to share their pronouns with employers, other students, or both.

-- For more information, please see our blog post Student Gender Identity and Pronouns on Handshake.
+- For more information, refer to our blog post Student Gender Identity and Pronouns on Handshake.